open-zaak/open-zaak/docs/installation/config/env_config.md

   which means the superuser will be created _without_ password.
 Only has an effect if `OPENZAAK_SUPERUSER_USERNAME` is set.

+### Advanced application server options

+Open Zaak uses [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/Options.html) under the hood, which can be configured with a myriad of options.
+Most of these can be provided as environment variables as well.
+The following options below are a non-exhaustive list of options you may need with Open Zaak.

+* `UWSGI_HTTP_TIMEOUT` - defaults to 60s.
+If Open Zaak does not complete the request within this timeout, then uWSGI will error out.
+This has been observed with certain CMIS implementations causing slow requests where 60s is not sufficient.

 ### Cross-Origin-Resource-Sharing

 The following parameters control the CORS policy.